jonathanye29/unit3_project/README.md

 ## Problem definition
 The air traffic control manager Zaven Galoyan is facing a major challenge in effectively managing and tracking all the relevant data pertaining to airport operations, such as flight numbers, airplane models, destinations, flight schedule, terminal and gate numbers.
 The current manual system for keeping track of this data is time-consuming, prone to mistakes, and ineffective.
 The data is easily mixed up and lost, and the urgent need is to create a simple centralized manual system that can assist the air traffic control crew in managing all of this information quickly and effectively without relying on automated inputs.
 ## Success Criteria
-1. The application will have a login system that checks if the email and password submitted is correct with data validation.
+1. The application will have a login and register system.
-2. The application will have a register system that registers the inputted username, email, and password without duplicates.
+2. The application will allow the user to input all attributes (flight number, airplane model, destination, flight schedule, terminal, and gate numbers) and will be stored into the database through the interface.
-3. Allow multiple different accounts access the same common database which stores all flight information
+3. The application will allow user to search for flights by date, flight number, or combined.
-4. The application will allow the user to input all attributes (flight number, airplane model, destination, flight schedule, terminal, and gate numbers) and will be stored into the database through the GUI.
+4. The application will allow the user to view all values stored in the database.
-5. The application will show all past inputs of all attributes from the database through the GUI.
+5. The application will have a page with the map of the airport and the location of all flights at their gate.
-6. The application will validate all inputs of values for specific attributes to ensure there are no mistakes in data.
+6. The application will have a statistics page that includes lists of all flights categorized by cancelled, delayed, and on-time.

 ## Design Statement
 I plan to develop a system for the air traffic crew that will track all relevant data pertaining to airport operations.
 To accomplish this, I will design and develope the system using Python, Kivymd, and SQlite to provide a comprehensive solution to the challenges faced by the air traffic control in maintaining accurate and up-to-date records of flight information, including airlines, airplanes, destinations, flight timings, terminal and gate numbers, and more.
 By implementing a centralized manual system, I aim to improve the efficiency and accuracy of tracking this data, reducing the risk of delays, miscommunication, and loss of valuable information.
 This solution will provide the air traffic control with a reliable and user-friendly tool to manage and track all flight-related information easily, ensuring that airport operations run smoothly and effectively.